Azure/azure-powershell/documentation/migration-guides/Az.9.0.1-migration-guide.md

 ### `New-AzNetworkManagerSecurityAdminConfiguration`

-- The element type for parameter 'ApplyOnNetworkIntentPolicyBasedService' has been changed from 'System.String' to 'Microsoft.Azure.Commands.Network.NewAzNetworkManagerSecurityAdminConfigurationCommand+NetworkIntentPolicyBasedServiceType'.
+- The element type for parameter 'ApplyOnNetworkIntentPolicyBasedService' has been changed from 'System.String' to 'Microsoft.Azure.Commands.Network.NewAzNetworkManagerSecurityAdminConfigurationCommand.NetworkIntentPolicyBasedServiceType'.

 ### `New-AzNetworkManager`

-- The element type for parameter 'NetworkManagerScopeAccess' has been changed from 'System.String' to 'Microsoft.Azure.Commands.Network.NewAzNetworkManagerCommand+NetworkManagerScopeAccessType'.
+- The element type for parameter 'NetworkManagerScopeAccess' has been changed from 'System.String' to 'Microsoft.Azure.Commands.Network.NewAzNetworkManagerCommand.NetworkManagerScopeAccessType'.

 ### `Get-AzFirewall`

-- The property 'publicIPAddresses' of type 'Microsoft.Azure.Commands.Network.Models.PSAzureFirewallHubIpAddresses' has been removed.
+- The property 'publicIPAddresses' of type 'PSAzureFirewallHubIpAddresses' has been removed.
-- The property 'IdentifyTopFatFlow' of type 'Microsoft.Azure.Commands.Network.Models.PSAzureFirewall' has been removed.
+- The property 'IdentifyTopFatFlow' of type 'PSAzureFirewall' has been removed.
-- The property 'IdentifyTopFatFlow' of type 'Microsoft.Azure.Commands.Network.Models.PSAzureFirewall' has been removed.
+- The property 'IdentifyTopFatFlow' of type 'PSAzureFirewall' has been removed.

 ### `New-AzNetworkManagerConnectivityConfiguration`